US intelligence community warns of devastating long-term impact of coronavirus pandemic - KESQ

 That dire economic picture boosts the risk of internal conflicts, surges in cross-border migration and even the collapse of national governments, officials warned.

 The report, known as the Annual Threat Assessment, is typically made public annually.
 But bitter wrangling between the Trump administration and Congress kept the 2020 report locked away, making Tuesday’s release among the first public glimpses into the intelligence community’s assessment of the long-term impacts of the COVID-19 pandemic.
-It also offers grim warnings about Russian and Chinese covert influence operations, and an early insight into Iran’s nuclear ambitions since Biden has taken office and is attempting to renegotiate an updated version of the 2015 nuclear deal that former President Donald Trump exited in 2018.
+It also offers grim warnings about Russian and Chinese covert influence operations, and an early insight into Iran’s nuclear ambitions since President Joe Biden took office as he attempts to renegotiate an updated version of the 2015 nuclear deal that former President Donald Trump exited in 2018.

 The picture is not pretty.
 Officials warn that in addition to the obvious humanitarian concerns associated with the pandemic — like food shortages and uneven access to therapeutics — the virus is also reshaping the security calculus of nations like Russia and China, who are jockeying to exploit the crisis to increase their geopolitical influence.
 Both seek to gain an advantage through vaccine diplomacy.
 Beijing is also using its global health assistance efforts to export its surveillance tools and technologies, the report says.